SerbiaOfficial Name: Republic of Serbia

 SPECIAL CIRCUMSTANCES: People who are citizens of both the United States and Serbia may be affected by certain laws that put special responsibilities on Serbian citizens.
-The Serbian Parliament recently annulled the requirement for men between 18 and 27 years of age to perform military service.
-Men who evaded military service in the past will not be prosecuted.
+The Serbian Parliament eliminated compulsory military service in 2011.
 Please contact the citizenship unit of the U.S. Embassy in Belgrade if you have specific questions about the rights and responsibilities of dual nationals (citizens of both the U.S. and Serbia).
 For additional general information, see our Citizenship and Nationality information.

-Regulations on Bringing Money into Serbia: If you bring more than 10,000 Euros in cash (or an equal amount in other currencies) to Serbia, you will have to declare it when you arrive.
-When you declare large sums of money, Serbian customs will give you a declaration that you will have to show them again when you leave.
-Serbian customs agents can take your money permanently or charge you heavy fines if you do not follow their customs rules.
+Regulations on Bringing Money into Serbia: If you bring more than 10,000 Euros in cash (or an equal amount in other currencies) to Serbia, you must declare it to Serbian customs when you arrive.
+Serbian customs officials can take your money permanently or levy heavy fines if you do not follow their customs rules.
 Please review our Customs Information for additional details.

-Accessibility: While in Serbia, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
+ACCESSIBILITY: While in Serbia, travelers with disabilities may find accessibility and accommodation very different from what is available in the United States.
 While new buildings are required to be accessible to persons with disabilities, travelers may encounter difficulties in accessing older buildings, outdoor tourist sites, hotels, and public transport.
 Sidewalks and paths to buildings and tourist sites are often uneven.
 Hotels frequently do not have elevators.
-Public transportation is provided free of charge to persons with disabilities under certain circumstances.
-Travelers should check with the public transportation company in the city they plan to visit to see if they qualify for this service.

-Many doctors and other health care providers in Serbia are highly trained, but the equipment and hygiene in hospitals, clinics, and ambulances are usually not up to Western standards.
-You can get many medicines and basic medical supplies at private pharmacies, but you should not expect to find the same kinds or brands of medication or medical supplies in Serbia that you can get in the United States.
-Hospitals usually require payment in cash for all services, and do not accept U.S. health insurance, Medicare, or Medicaid as payment.
+Many doctors and other health care providers in Serbia are highly trained.
+However, the equipment and hygiene in hospitals, clinics, and ambulances are usually not up to Western standards.
+You can get many medicines and basic medical supplies at private pharmacies, but you should not expect to find the same brands of medication or medical supplies in Serbia that you can get in the United States.
+Medical facilities usually require payment in cash for all services, and do not accept U.S. health insurance, Medicare, or Medicaid as payment.